 These Systems feel a lot like particle systems: Tight, focused code working close to the metal with data, skipping a lot of overhead and object juggling.
 Components get modified in place and are rarely discarded – that seems to save me from a lot of garbage collection issues.
 And, if a particular Component is not actually used by any existing Entity, the System looking for it just won’t perform any work.

 For the most part, Systems act independently & are very loosely coupled.
 They can cooperate through shared Component data – consider how the SeekerSystem modifies the Motion Component, and the MotionSystem uses that data to move the Position Component.
-I’m also playing with a crude pub/sub messaging system for things like transmitting damage from one Entity to another.
+I’m also playing with a crude pub/sub messaging system for things like transmitting damage from one Entity to another, but I suspect that might be the wrong approach.

 And, once I was freed from my tangled class hierarchy, things started to get fun.
 The mental cost for adding a new layer to the system dropped fast: Add a new Component or two, add a new System – and suddenly Entities can do new things!